 Finding: The proposed Zone Change does not negatively impact the timely, orderly, and efficient arrangement of public facilities and services for urban development.
 The proposal does not change the City's public facilities plans.
 The subject site has immediate proximity to public infrastructure.
-There is a 12-inch water line in E Mountainview Drive, a 8-inch wastewater line in N Center Street with an 8-inch lateral to the site, a 10-inch and 18-inch water line in N College Street, a 21-inch and 8-inch wastewater line in N College Street.
+There is a 12-inch water line in E Mountainview Drive, a 8-inch wastewater line in N Center Street with an 8-inch lateral to the site, a 10-inch and 18-inch water line in N College Street, a 21-inch and 8-inch wastewater line in N College Street, and a 18-inch storm line in N College Street.